nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 ---

 ### LITERALS
-A literal can be a string or an integer:
+A literal can be a string or an integer.

 **String-literals** start and end with QUOTES.